fieldtrip/website/faq/preproc/ica_rereference.md

     - /faq/ica_rereference/
 ---

-# Should I rereference prior to or after ICA for artifact removal?

 The short answer is: It does not really matter.
 There are however a few things to keep in mind.

 Let's assume your data was recorded with a system comprising N channels with the Nth channel being the reference.
 From this, one can derive N-1 unique time series: